DrLex0/quake-frogbots/waypoint/README.md

      A less common use case is to force the bot to traverse a short bit of lava, which it may otherwise refuse if there is no obvious spot to jump to.
      In `lilith` you will find examples of both these cases at the 2 teleports in the map's corners.
    - **Exclusive door** (shown as `‘E’`, number 128 in code) is a _pseudo path_ mode that must point from an exclusive marker to a door or platform.
 See the advanced section for more info.

+The path mode selection also affects the display of markers connected to the active marker: when a certain mode is selected, only markers connected through an outgoing path of that type will be shown spinning.
+(The selection contains 2 pure `display-modes` for certain auto-assigned path types, these cannot be set.)

 At regular moments, and especially when you're done, use `F1` to dump the waypoint code to console.
 If you didn't run with `-condebug`, you must then use `condump` to write the console log to a file.
 The `autoexec` binds this to `F5` (think QuickSave).